alorozco22/peanutsjs-stable/README.md

 1. [Acknowledgments](#acknowledgments)

 ## Introduction
 *PeanutsJS* is my own implementation of the Model-View-Controller ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) concept in Node.js.
 It is an [Express](https://expressjs.com/) based server with MVC architecture.
-It employs [mySQL](https://www.mysql.com/) databases to store pesistent data and authentication information with hashed passwords.
+It employs [mySQL](https://www.mysql.com/) databases to store persistent data and authentication information with hashed passwords.
 It's clearly organized to use [EJS](https://ejs.co/) templates engine.
 You can run it locally, deploy it to [Heroku](https://www.heroku.com/) or to any other [PASS](https://en.wikipedia.org/wiki/Platform_as_a_service) as with any other web app.

 With *PeanutsJS* you will be able to:

 * Create **static websites** to serve pages. *(However, if this is your purpose, you may want to check out [GitHub Pages](https://pages.github.com/) for a simpler solution).*
 * Develop **interactive websites** with forms, dynamic content, etc.
-* **Authentication systems** to select displayed contents to diferent users, and **persistent sessions**.
+* **Authentication systems** to select displayed contents to different users, and **persistent sessions**.
 * You will have absolute flexibility to edit pages, styles, elements, and requests handling, etc. You could even [create a platformer](https://youtu.be/FGxdoHezkks?t=393), or a [real time multiplayer](http://buildnewgames.com/real-time-multiplayer/) within *PeanutsJS*.